idaholab/moose/framework/doc/content/syntax/BCs/index.md

 Some of the main types of boundary conditions are:
 - [Dirichlet Boundary conditions](DirichletBC.md) to set the value of a variable on a boundary
-- [Neumann Boundary conditions](NeumannBC.md) to set a condition on the derivative of a variable.
-Depending on the equation being solved, this can be equivalent to setting the value of the flux on the boundary
+- [Neumann Boundary conditions](NeumannBC.md) to set a flux for the equation corresponding to the variable.
+Depending on the equation being solved, this can be equivalent to setting the value of the derivative of the variable on the boundary
-- `Robin Boundary conditions` to solve an equation tying both the variable value and its derivatives on the boundary
+- Robin boundary conditions to solve an equation tying both the variable value and its derivatives on the boundary

 In MOOSE, boundary conditions are split in two categories: `NodalBC`s and `IntegratedBC`s.
 Similar to kernels, `computeQpResidual/Jacobian` are the main routine to implement for most boundary conditions.
 [Automatic differentiation](automatic_differentiation/index.md)